Arizona governor pushes for teacher pay deal as strike looms

-PHOENIX (AP) — Arizona Gov. Doug Ducey is pushing lawmakers to approve his proposal for teacher raises as school districts make plans to close if educators who call his plan insufficient walk off the job statewide this week.
+PHOENIX (AP) — Arizona Gov. Doug Ducey pushed lawmakers Monday to approve big teacher raises as school districts make plans to close if educators who call his proposal insufficient launch the first-ever statewide strike this week.

-The Republican governor on Monday stuck to his effort to increase teacher pay 20 percent by 2020 after teachers voted to launch the first-ever statewide strike Thursday.
-They say he didn’t include an overall boost in school funding or raises for support staff.
+The Republican governor has stuck to his plan to increase teacher pay 20 percent by 2020 after educators voted to walk off the job Thursday because it didn’t include an overall boost in school funding or raises for support staff.
+The GOP-dominant Legislature and others are wary of how the state will pay for the plan.

-The GOP-dominant Legislature is wary of how the state will pay for the plan.
+Ducey, who is running for re-election, has sent a message to lawmakers, vetoing 10 pieces of Republican legislation last week to show that he wants serious discussions on a state budget that implements his proposal.
+Legislative leaders say it’s unlikely they will reach an agreement before the strike.

-Ducey has sent a message to lawmakers, vetoing Republican legislation last week to show that he wants serious discussions on a state budget that implements his proposal.
+The political dealing comes as Arizona teachers, among the lowest-paid in the U.S., ramp up a grass-roots effort that spurred weeks of protests and joined a national movement for higher salaries.
+It started in West Virginia, where a strike garnered a raise, and spread to Oklahoma, Kentucky and most recently Colorado.

 Most Read Nation & World Stories